Marlene’s career spanned a remarkable six decades. She made her final performances December 12 and 13 at Mezzrow, a Greenwich Village jazz club.

 I could go on and on about her and the remarkable woman she was.
 I was in awe of what she accomplished and continually begged her to tell me stories about all her accomplishments – the commercials, who she sang with, the recordings.
 I treasure each story now more than ever.

 The world lost a legend but I lost my best friend.
 Rest in peace my dear friend – sing your heart out in heaven with all the new arrangements Billy had waiting for you!
 I will love you forever.
-Mary Sadrakula

 MEMORIES OF MARLENE